Please take medical advice from your doctor, not the president.

 President Trump is many things—businessman, reality TV host, expert on Robert Pattinson’s relationship choices—but one thing he most certainly is not is a medical authority.
-Remember: this is the same person who refuses to exercise because he thinks it exhausts the body’s finite amount of energy.
+Remember: This is the same person who refuses to exercise because he thinks it exhausts the body’s finite amount of energy.

 With that context, let’s examine the latest piece of dangerous misinformation to emerge from Trump’s Twitter feed: